madebygps/azure-docs/articles/app-service/configure-language-python.md

 ## Generate requirements.txt from pyproject.toml

-App Service only supports dependency installation through `requirements.txt` and does not directly support `pyproject.toml` at the moment.
-If you're using tools like Poetry or uv, you can generate a compatible `requirements.txt` in several ways:
+App Service does not directly support `pyproject.toml` at the moment.
+If you're using tools like Poetry or uv, the recommended approach is to generate a compatible `requirements.txt` before deployment in your project's root:

-### Generate before deployment

-#### Using Poetry
+### Using Poetry

 Using [Poetry](https://python-poetry.org/) with the [export plugin](https://github.com/python-poetry/poetry-plugin-export):